What is the Jordan Trail?

 The crown jewel of the Jordan Trail is the famous Dana to Petra Trek.
 There are various options in how to do this part – e.g. in 4-, 5-, or 6-days, or with transfers mid-route to bypass steep ascent or descents.
 The trek passes a rich variety of Jordan’s most beautiful landscapes, stunning views, and important historical and cultural sites.

 The Dana to Petra Trek was recently named one of the best 15 multi-day hikes in the world by National Geographic, and we’d love to show you why!
-Depending on your fitness level, time availability, accommodation requirements, we can put together a custom package that suits your needs, or reserve you a spot on one of the group tours on the Trek that we offer nearly every month – we are looking forward to hearing from you!
+Depending on your fitness level, time availability, and accommodation requirements, we can put together a custom package that suits your needs, or reserve you a spot on one of our “Small Group Adventures” on the Trek that we offer nearly every month – we are looking forward to hearing from you!

 Whatever your fitness level, time availability, budget, and comfort preference, we can customize a tour for you.